alistairfairweather/mysite/_posts/2020-01-05-why-cancel-culture-will-destroy-itself.md

 The reason this works is that the people paying for TV shows, book tours and campus speaking gigs are sensitive to any kind of scandal.
 Scandals mean boycotts and PR nightmares.
 They mean concerned calls from shareholders and embarrassing protests at the premiere.
 They are bad for the bottom line, and the best way to get yourself fired or your funding cut.

 An instructive example of cancel culture is the firing of director James Gunn by Disney in July 2018.
-Gunn was a rising star art Disney.
+Gunn was a rising star at Disney.
 His film adaptation of “Guardians of the Galaxy” was a surprise smash hit and he was working on the sequel.
 His crime?
 A series of distasteful jokes posted on Twitter.
 The jokes aren't very good, and their references to paedophillia don't make them any funnier.
 But should some foolish tweets by a (then struggling) comic result in the end of his career?
 The online mob certainly thought so.

 I use the word "mob" intentionally.
 Cancel culture operates exactly like a vengeful mob of villagers, complete with pitchforks, who burn the old lady down the road for having too many black cats.